 Setting up fire alarm systems and fire monitoring are fundamental elements in your home’s fire safety plan.
 However, that is only the beginning.
 Educating your children on fire prevention, fire safety, and how to manage an emergency are vital in keeping your family safe.

-According to the American Red Cross, not only are children under five twice as likely to die in a home fire, but an estimated $280 million in property is destroyed per year in the US due to children playing with fire.
-Yes, those statistics are devastating, but they are also a reminder of the importance of teaching children the importance of fire safety.
+According to the American Red Cross, not only are children under five twice as likely to die in a home fire, but an estimated $280 million in property is destroyed per year in the United States due to children playing with fire.
+Yes, those statistics are devastating, but they are also a reminder of the importance of teaching children about fire safety.

 Fire Alarms in Your Home

 Create a fire escape plan with your family that you practice at least twice a year.
-An escape plan should include the best path towards the exits of your home, the importance of finding two points of exit from each room, and identify an outside meeting spot.
+An escape plan should include the best path toward the exits of your home, the importance of finding two exit points from each room, and identify an outside meeting spot.

 For children who are too young to get up and out by themselves, discuss a plan with your family on who will be responsible for getting each child to safety.

 An additional skill that children should learn concerning fire safety is how to properly call 911.
 Part of a 911 lesson includes teaching kids when it is inappropriate to call emergency services, and what the consequences of accidentally phoning 911 can be.

 Create opportunities to review and to practice fire safety procedures at home.
 Being doing fire drills and start conversations about what to do in the event of a fire.
 Encourage your kids to think about what would happen from different rooms, such as how they would escape from their bedroom versus the kitchen.
 Your family should be able to evacuate the home in under three minutes.